The Modern Resume Content and Writing

 Resume Speed: Making Internal Promotions Look Great

 Most people write their resume like a simple list of everything they ever did, listing the same company name and location over and over for every promotion they got inside that company.
 This is a common mistake that makes a fast-moving career look boring and repetitive.
-When you treat every promotion like a totally new job, you don't show how loyal you are; you make a busy recruiter do extra thinking about your career path—and they probably won't bother.
+When you treat every promotion like a totally new job, you don't show how loyal you are; you make a busy recruiter do extra thinking about your career path, and they probably won't bother.
+According to a Ladders eye-tracking study (2018), recruiters spend an average of 7.4 seconds on their initial resume scan.
+If your promotion history isn't obvious in that window, it won't get noticed.

 For top leadership jobs, getting promoted internally is the best proof that you are a safe bet who can also achieve big things.
-It signals to headhunters that a smart company decided to invest more in you instead of taking a risk on someone new.
+LinkedIn's 2024 Workplace Learning Report found that employees who make internal moves are 40% more likely to stay at their company for at least three years, which is exactly the kind of stability hiring managers want to see.
 When you don't show off these promotions correctly, you aren't just messing up the look of your resume; you are losing out on higher salary offers.
 You might look like someone who just stayed put, instead of a top worker who kept getting promoted to handle bigger and more important company issues.

 To fix this, you need to change from a simple list to a "Grouped Growth Story."
-By organizing your time at one company under one main heading and showing your titles as steps going up, you change the message.
+When you organize your time at one company under one main heading and show your titles as steps going up, the message changes.
 You stop looking like someone who just held a few different jobs and start looking like the person who was constantly asked to take on more work because you got results that others couldn't match.
+(Once your resume shows this growth, use it as the foundation when you create a target company list for your next move.)

 How to Tell Your Career Story Well